CTU-Bern/svn/README.md

 # svn
-Interface between R and SVN to get info on repo status
+Interface between R and SVN to get info on repo status.

 ## Installation
 ``` R